 - Cuba

 - Iran

 - North Korea

 - Syria

-- The "Donetsk People's Republic," "Luhansk People's Republic" and Crimea Region (Russian-occupied territories in Ukraine)
+- The "Donetsk People's Republic," "Luhansk People's Republic" and Crimea Region of Ukraine

 These sanctions programs include an embargo or prohibition (with certain exceptions) barring U.S. persons from engaging in trade, commercial, or financial transactions involving the individuals and entities located in the above countries/regions.
 Some non-exhaustive examples of dealings that may be restricted include: